-All voters are eligible for absentee voting either in-person or by mail for 45 days before the election (May 6 for June 21 Primary Election), and can request mail ballots be sent to you permanently.
-Note: a witness signature is required on all mail-in/drop box absentee ballot envelopes.
+All voters are eligible for absentee voting either in-person or by mail for 45 days before the election.
+You can request mail ballots be sent to you permanently.
+Note: a witness signature is required on all mail-in/drop-box absentee ballot envelopes.

 Check with your local registrar to see if absentee voting in person is available on Sundays in your area during the early voting period.

-For federal elections only, first time voters in their county or city, who registered by mail, are qualified to vote by mail if a copy of a qualified ID is included with the completed ballot.
-Non-federal elections including the June 21 Primary and the November 8 General Election, first time voters in their county or city, who registered by mail, are qualified to vote by mail if a copy of a qualified ID is included with the completed ballot.
+For federal elections only, first-time voters in their county or city, who registered by mail, are qualified to vote by mail if a copy of a qualified ID is included with the completed ballot.
+For all non-federal elections, first-time voters in their county or city, who registered by mail, are qualified to vote by mail if a copy of a qualified ID is included with the completed ballot.
 Non-federal elections do not require a copy of an ID.

 The County Clerk is responsible for early voting.
 The locations will be in the County Courthouse, annex or on the property of the courthouse.
 The regular period of early voting begins 13 days before the election and ends 3 days before the election.
 Voting is available during regular business hours and on any Saturday on or between the 13th and 3rd days before the election.

 Contact your county clerk for more information on times and locations.